fawwaz/yes-i-am-a-github-pro/README.md

 Are you envy with pro badge on your friend's github profile ?
 Bullied because you don't have pro badge ?
-Now everyone can have that FOR FREE !!!
+Now everyone can have that **FOR FREE** !!!
 YEAAH ! :moneybag:

 # How to

-User guide : Suitable for common people
+> User guide :
+> Suitable for ordinary people.

 1. open extension page in chrome (you can type `chrome://extensions` on your browser)
 2. Make sure you tick the developer mode